christiancannata/agrispesa/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.10.4 - September 25, 2023 =
+* Improvement: "Admin created outside of WordPress" scan results may now be reviewed and approved
+* Improvement: The WAF storage engine may now be specified by setting the environmental variable "WFWAF_STORAGE_ENGINE"
+* Improvement: Detect when a plugin or theme with a custom update handler is broken and blocking update version checks
+* Change: Deprecated support for WordPress versions lower than 4.7.0
+* Change: Exclude parse errors of a damaged compiled rules file from reporting
+* Fix: Suppress PHP notices related to rule loading when running WP-CLI
+* Fix: Fixed an issue with the scan monitor cron that could leave it running unnecessarily

+= 7.10.3 - July 31, 2023 =
+* Improvement: Updated GeoIP database
+* Fix: Added missing text domain to translation function call
+* Fix: Corrected inconsistent styling of switch controls
+* Change: Made MySQLi storage engine the default for Flywheel hosted sites

+= 7.10.2 - July 17, 2023 =
+* Fix: Prevented bundled sodium_compat library from conflicting with versions included with older WordPress versions

+= 7.10.1 - July 12, 2023 =
+* Improvement: Added support for processing arrays of files in the WAF
+* Improvement: Refactored security event processing to send events in bulk
+* Improvement: Updated bundled sodium_compat and random_compat libraries
+* Fix: Prevented deprecation warning caused by dynamic property creation
+* Fix: Added translation support for additional strings
+* Change: Adjusted Wordfence registration UI

+= 7.10.0 - June 21, 2023 =
+* Improvement: Added translation support for strings from login security plugin
+* Improvement: Added translator notes regarding word order and hidden text
+* Improvement: Added translation support for additional strings
+* Improvement: Prevented scans from failing if unreadable directories are encountered
+* Improvement: Added help link to IPv4 scan option
+* Improvement: Updated scan result text to clarify meaning of plugins removed from wordpress.org
+* Improvement: Made "Increased Attack Rate" emails actionable
+* Improvement: Updated GeoIP database
+* Improvement: Updated JavaScript libraries
+* Fix: Corrected IPv6 address expansion
+* Fix: Ensured long request payloads for malicious requests are recorded in live traffic
+* Fix: Prevented "commands out of sync" database error messages when the database connection has failed
+* Fix: Prevented rare JSON encoding issues from breaking free license registration
+* Fix: Prevented PHP notice from being logged when request parameter is missing
+* Fix: Prevented deprecation warning in PHP 8.1
+* Change: Moved detection for old TimThumb files to malware signature
+* Change: Moved translation file from .po to .pot
+* Change: Renamed "Macedonia" to "North Macedonia, Republic of"

+= 7.9.3 - May 31, 2023 =
+* Improvement: Added exception handling to prevent WAF errors from being fatal
+* Fix: Corrected error caused by method call on null in WAF
+* Change: Deprecated support for PHP 5.5 and 5.6, ended support for PHP 5.3 and 5.4
+* Change: Specified WAF version parameter when requesting firewall rules

 = 7.9.2 - March 27, 2023 =
 * Improvement: The vulnerability severity score (CVSS) is now shown with any vulnerability findings from the scanner